joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 ### GGNN with Implicit Self-Attention using Sigmoid (saved as "graph-with-embeddings-and-attention")

 <img width="1604" alt="image" src="https://github.com/user-attachments/assets/78e350e9-70bc-4a29-915f-a6a5e8b33b91" />

-In this architecture, we keep using GNN mean aggregation in the GRUPGraphLayer and the GRUCeel adjusting dinamically the importance of the messages.
+In this architecture, we keep using GNN mean aggregation in the GRUPGraphLayer and the GRUCell adjusting dinamically the importance of the messages.
 However, we introduce a self-attention mechanism on the session based on the second before last (penultimate item).
 Here are the details.
 That is, we put under the spotlight (give more importance) to the last product of the session.

 #### Explicit attention
 We adapted the architecture so it would be closer to the real world case: give more importance to the last item.
 However, we cannot use directly the last item (as we would have then no item to predict), so we reproduced Wu et al approach, and used the penultimate visited item.
 In this code and structure then, whenever we talk about using the last visited product, it always **refers to the penultimate item**.